kopia/kopia/site/content/docs/Repositories/_index.md

 * [WebDAV](#webdav)
 * [Local storage](#local-storage)

-In addition to that Kopia can connect to a [Repository server](/docs/repository-server/) which acts as a proxy to the data storage.
+In addition, Kopia can connect to a [Kopia Repository Server](/docs/repository-server/) that acts as a proxy for the storage backend.

 ## Google Cloud Storage